Mug shot publishing industry: Litigation

-On December 3, 2012, a case was filed in the Lucas County Court Of Common Pleas, in Ohio, against 14 mugshot publishers.
+On December 3, 2012, a case was filed in the Lucas County Court of Common Pleas, in Ohio, against 14 mugshot publishers.
 On December 27, 2013, a settlement was reached and Judge Zouhary signed an order dismissing the litigation with prejudice after the mugshot websites claimed to not be in violation of any laws.
 However, the websites did agree to remove the plaintiffs' mugshots and to no longer charge to process mugshot removals.

 Lawyers in Ohio filed a lawsuit on behalf of three plaintiffs.
 The suit contends that more than 250,000 people in Ohio have been harmed by the mugshot web sites.
 A settlement was reached in the lawsuit on December 27, 2013 and several of the mugshot publishing companies involved agreed to remove the plaintiffs' mugshots as well as pay a settlement.

 On January 20, 2016 multiple plaintiffs filed a class action lawsuit against Mugshots.com and Unpublish and its owners Sahar Sarid and Thomas Keesee and operators in Illinois.
 The case is currently pending in the United States District Court for the Northern District of Illinois.
 The case is styled Gabiola, et al. v.
 Keesee, et al., no. 1:16-cv-02076.

 On May 16, 2018 California Attorney General Becerra announced criminal charges of identity theft, money laundering, and extortion against the four individuals believed to be behind the cyber exploitation website mugshots.com.
 The four men charged have been arrested.
-Thomas Keesee and Sahar Sarid were charged in an affidavit that characterized the business they own as "permeated with fraud" and described their efforts to conceal their identities: "listing their business address in Nevis, West Indies, registering their domain name in Belize and using a website hosting company in Australia.
+Thomas Keesee and Sahar Sarid were charged in an affidavit that characterized the business they own as "permeated with fraud" and described their efforts to conceal their identities: "listing their business address in Nevis, West Indies, registering their domain name in Belize and using a website hosting company in Australia."
 Kishore Vidya Bhavnanie and David Usdan were also arrested.
 Several of their mugshots are available online.
 All four were extradited to California to face charges.
+On May 5, 2025 Thomas Keesee, Sahar Sarid, and Kishore Bhavnanie were convicted of attempted extortion and identity theft, making them felons.